micahkepe/blog/content/tmux-config/index.md

 {{ note(
 header="Making `tmux-sessionizer` Available in Neovim" body='
-For Neovim, in `init.lua` or which every module you define your keymaps:
+For Neovim, in `init.lua` or which ever module you define your keymaps:

 ```lua
 vim.keymap.set("n", "<C-f>", "<cmd>silent !tmux neww tmux-sessionizer<CR>")